 One major area of my research investigates emotions.
 I argue that emotions give us reasons for actions and evaluative judgments.
 This informs how we ought (not) to manage emotions — our own and those of other people.

-I am also interested in questions at the intersection of ethics and technology: Should design artificial intelligence with emotional capacities?
+I am also interested in questions at the intersection of ethics, epistemology, and technology: Should we design artificial intelligence with emotional capacities?
 How we should use emotion recognition technology?
 How do video games and social media affect our moral and epistemic character?

 My teaching emphasizes the ubiquity of philosophical skills and ideas in everyday life.